jethroodeyemi/jethroodeyemi.github.io/_posts/2025-01-21-AI-investment-trump.md

 _**[Figure 1]**_ outlines the progression from simple word predictors to AI agents, as described by OpenAI's roadmap to artificial general intelligence.

-This evolution has been notably rapid post-2022, following the launch of ChatGPT, which marked a significant step in public interaction with AI technologies.
-Nvidia refers to this period as the "Era of Physical AI," highlighting the integration of AI into physical systems.

 ## Why AI Matters

 ### A New Paradigm in Automation